chrthomsen/pygrametl/docs/examples/facttable.rst

 methods are not available.
 Like for :class:`.BatchFactTable`, the method :meth:`.ConnectionWrapper.commit` must be called to ensure that the last batch of facts is loaded into the database.
-Multiple additional parameters have been added to the classes constructor to provide control over the temporary file used to store facts, such as what delimiters to use and the number of facts to be bulk loaded in each batch.
+Multiple additional parameters have been added to the class's constructor to provide control over the temporary file used to store facts, such as what delimiters to use and the number of facts to be bulk loaded in each batch.
 All of these parameters have a default value except for :attr:`.bulkloader`.
 This parameter must be passed a function that will be